remiduval/moderncollab/content/worksmart-privacy-statement.md

 ---
-title: Work Smart - Privacy statement
+title: Your privacy and Work Smart
 layout: layouts/page.njk
 permalink: /worksmart-privacy-statement/
 ---
-# Privacy Statement

 Last updated 24 January 2021

-Contents
+## Contents
    * What data does the Work Smart app collect?
    * Why does the Work Smart app collect data?
    * How does the Work Smart app collect data?